toniertl1988/cuddychat/README.md

 Roadmap
 ======
+features in near future:
-- Version 1.1.09 - send user info to server for info of user on right click in user list in client (login time, operating system)
+- send user info to server for info of user on right click in user list in client (login time, operating system)

-- Version 1.1.10 - add smiley window
+- add smiley window
+- improved enter behaviour in textareas

-- Version 1.2 - private chats - already working - focus after user info
+- private chats

-- Version 1.3 - file transfer with private chats - focus after user info
+- file transfer with private chats

-- Version 1.4 - dynamic smiley add and parsing
+- dynamic smiley add and parsing

-- Version 1.5 - single instances
-- Version 1.5.01 - single instance of server
+- single instance of server
-- Version 1.5.02 - single instance of client
+- single instance of client

+features in far away future:
-- Version 1.6 - login window + registration with server
+- login window + registration with server